 (4) Nothing in this section precludes the Director from accepting lodgement of, or the licensing authority from hearing and determining, any application that does not comply with the requirements of this Act, if considered appropriate.

-[Section 68 amended by No. 73 of 2006 s.
-49 and 111(2).]
+[Section 68 amended: No. 73 of 2006 s.
+49 and 111(2); No. 9 of 2018 s.
+38.]

 69. Advertising, referring, investigating and intervening in applications